Carollimuzi/Landscape-NLP/README.md

 ---

 ## 📦 Data Availability
 To comply with platform fair-use policies, we do not release the full dataset.
-Instead, we provide a sample of 100 annotated sentences for demonstration purposes.
+Instead, we provide a representative sample of 100 annotated sentences (test100.json) for demonstration purposes.

 ---